 Many parents suffer clinical levels of anxiety when their children are hospitalised for more than three days.
 Staying in the Ronald McDonald House can greatly reduce stress levels by allowing families to stay together and providing the simple comforts of a good night’s sleep and a home-cooked meal every day.

 Most families could never meet the cost of supporting their critically ill child in hospital.
-In total, the 20 families currently in the Ronald McDonald House in Crumlin hospital save over €700,000 a year in accommodation, meals and parking costs.
+In total, the 20 families currently in the Ronald McDonald House in Children’s Health Ireland at Crumlin save over €700,000 a year in accommodation, meals and parking costs.